Renewal-scaled solutions of the Kolmogorov forward equation for residual times: Abstract

 \section{Abstract}

-Let $N(\tau)$ be a renewal process for holding times $\{X_i\}_{k \ge 0}$ ,where $\{X_k\}_{k\ge 1}$ are iid with density $p(x)$.
-If the associated residual time $R(\tau)$ has a density $u(x,t)$, its Kolmogorov forward equation is given by \be \nn \partial_t u(x,t)-\partial_x u(x,t) = p(x)u(0,t), \quad x,t \in [0, \infty), \ee with an initial holding time density $u(x,0)=u_0(x)$.
-We derive a measure-valued solution formula for the density of residual times after an expected number of renewals occur.
-Solutions under this time scale are then shown to evolve continuously in the space of measures with the weak topology for a wide variety of holding times.
+Let $N(\tau)$ be a renewal process for independent holding times $\{X_i\}_{k \ge 0}$ ,where $\{X_k\}_{k\ge 1}$ are identically distributed with density $p(x)$.
+If the associated residual time $R(\tau)$ has a density $u(x,\tau)$, its Kolmogorov forward equation is given by \be \nn \partial_\tau u(x,\tau)-\partial_x u(x,\tau) = p(x)u(0,\tau), \quad x,\tau \in [0, \infty), \ee with an initial holding time density $u(x,0)=u_0(x)$.
+We derive a measure-valued solution formula for the density of residuals times after an expected number of renewals occur.
+Solutions under this time scale are then shown to evolve continuously in the space of measures with the weak topology under mild conditions.

 {\bf MSC classification:} 60K05

 {\bf Keywords:} Kolmogorov forward equation, residual time, renewal theory